Brand development that increases sales velocity, guaranteed.

 Utilize quantitative and qualitative research strategies to analyze the positioning and messaging of other brands within the industry.
 Examine how competitors differentiate and market themselves.
 Search for white space opportunities and look for gaps where you feel consumer interests aren’t fulfilled adequately.
 Look for a room where your brand could occupy a unique market positioning that sets you apart.

 Research should also explore trends, market growth opportunities, and the broader consumer perceptions of your product or service category.
-These insights allow you to craft positioning that caters to target audience motivations and desires.
+These insights allow you to craft positioning that caters to the target audience’s motivations and desires.
 For example, when Peloton launched, market research revealed an opportunity to position connected fitness as aspirational and community-driven.

 Establishing The Brand Identity